btkrausen/hashicorp/terraform/Hands-On Labs/Section 05 - Use Terraform outside of core workflow/05 - Terraform_State_CLI.md

 }
 ```

-Save your files and issue a `terrraform init` and `terraform apply` to build out the infrastructure.
+Save your files and issue a `terraform init` and `terraform apply` to build out the infrastructure.

 ```bash
 terraform init